Zingam/GunBox/README.md

     ```json5
     {
+        // The value to use in a configuration if "configurationProvider" is
+        // either not specified or set to "${default}".
+        "C_Cpp.default.configurationProvider": "vector-of-bool.cmake-tools",
         // The directory where CMake build files will go
         "cmake.buildDirectory": "${workspaceRoot}/../__build-output-${workspaceRootFolderName}/${generator}-${buildType}",
         // CMake variables to set on the command line